Skip to content

 Terminal window

-The adapter declares the framework as a peer dependency — install it yourself if it isn’t already in the project:
+The adapter declares the framework as a peer dependency.
+Install it yourself if the project doesn’t already have it:

 Terminal window